 How to unlock iPhone with Apple Watch

 Before you proceed, you’ll need to ensure your iPhone is running iOS 14.5, and that your Apple Watch is running watchOS 7.4.
-They’re in beta for developers only for now, but public releases should come soon.
+After everything’s updated, follow these steps to free yourself from the tyranny of the face mask.

 - Open the Settings app on iPhone.

 - Tap Face ID & Passcode, then enter your passcode.

 - Under Unlock with Apple Watch, tap the toggle alongside your wearable(s) to enable the new feature.